alexcowan/software-development-class/README.md

 <h3>Post-Class Assignments</h3>
 <ol>
 	<li><strong>Do/Individual: CodeAcademy Tutorial on HTML+CSS</strong>
 <br>WHAT?
-Complete the <a href="https://www.codecademy.com/en/tracks/web/" target="blank">CodeAcademy tutorial on HTML+CSS</a> up to and including the module 'Introduction to CSS' (just one module).
+Complete the  <a href="https://www.codecademy.com/learn/learn-html-css" target="blank">CodeAcademy Course 'Learn HTML & CSS: Part I'</a> up to and including the module 'Organizing HTML & CSS'.
 <br><br>WHERE?
 Submit the completion screen.</li>
 	<li><strong>Do/Individual: Design a Page (30-90 minutes)</strong>
 <br>WHAT?
 Define your objectives for the upcoming assignment 'Create a Static Page with HTML+CSS'.
 This should include <a href="http://www.alexandercowan.com/best-agile-user-story/" target="blank">user stories</a> and prototypes in Balsamiq.